tilt-dev/tilt.build/docs/ci.md

 Once you've bought into container-based development, you'll want to set up CI to ensure your servers don't break.

-We think of this in two pieces:

-1) Run Tilt in CI to deploy to a single-use cluster.
+The Tilt team has this problem too!
+For every change, we create a real single-use cluster and verify that all our services and example projects still work.
+So we have a lot of experience with best practices.

+There are two tools you'll need to configure:

+1) How to use `tilt ci` to build and deploy servers.

-2) Run a single-use Kubernetes in CI that you can immediately throw away.
+2) How to run a Kubernetes cluster in CI that `tilt ci` can deploy to.

 Let's dig into examples of each one.